wet-boew/GCWeb/docs/developing-en.md

 	* `_data/templates.json`
 	* `_wetboew-demos/**`

-## Run GCWeb wetsite locally
+## Run GCWeb website locally

-Ensure that you have builded GCWeb first
+Ensure that you have built GCWeb first

 After your are running docking container or the docker composer you will be able to access your local website at: `http://localhost:4000`